You watch that Guns N' Roses concert for the hundredth time and you tell yourself you'd love to play the guitar like them.

 It doesn't matter which guitar you choose: whether it's acoustic, electric, or electro-acoustic, you should always opt for a well-known brand.

-You must verify and ask the seller what the guitar’s brand, model, and year of fabrication is.
+You must verify and ask the seller what the guitar's brand, model, and year of manufacture is.
 This information is usually visible on the tag, which is visible through the mouth of the guitar.